dkelly255/python-checkers/README.md

 ![Welcome Screen](readme/images/fictcorp/q4.png)

-In terms of the possible decision paths through this scenario - If the user selects answer A, it will have an overall net zero effect on the company's financial status & stakeholder sentiment.
-Employees in this case are happy that they have increased salaries, but shareholders are causing a points deduction due to the negative impacts on costs dialling through to reduced profits.
+In terms of the possible decision paths through this scenario - If the user selects answer A, it will have an overall net positive effect of +1 on the company's financial status & stakeholder sentiment.
+Employees in this case very are happy that they have increased salaries (adding +2 points to the user's score), but shareholders are causing a single point deduction due to the negative impacts on costs dialling through to reduced profits.

 Answer B will again have no material effect on current financials or stakeholder sentiment, with no change to current plans, and will award/deduct zero points as a result.